ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 permalink: /tdd/
 ---

-# Note: **The series is presently being developed, and you can follow along with the planned chapters as they become available.**
+# Test First Test Everything

 ## Approaching TDD To Become a 5x Developer

+### Note: **The series is presently being developed, and you can follow along with the planned chapters as they become available.**

 Hi.
 Welcome to **Testing First Test Everything** series.
 In this series of articles, you'll learn how you can increase your development skill by 5 times by learning something that ensures: